draganescu/rasterPHP/README.md

 You've got some secondary kind of comments: remove, res and dry.
 Remove is used to wipe out lorem ipsum and other nonsense.
 Res specifies a reusable part of a template.
 Dry specifies a DRY operation: take something from somewhere else and DRY.

-Get your act together we could be just fine.

 ## Environment

-> I won't be hasty, I'll give you a try, If you really bug me then I'll say goodbye

 First, just in case, in the application's index.php you can set the name of the folder where your application lives: